dwwanglei4/nlfa_slsa/README.md

 # nlfa_slsa

-A sketch semantic segmentation method using novel local feature aggregation and segment-level self-attention
+This repo is implementation for a sketch semantic segmentation method using novel local feature aggregation and segment-level self-attention in pytorch.